Police in Canada charge minor with terrorism

-TORONTO (AP) — Canadian police have charged a minor with a terrorism-related offense as part of a national security investigation that also involved the FBI.
+TORONTO (AP) — Canadian police charged a minor with a terrorism-related offense on Friday as part of a national security investigation that also involved the FBI.

-The Royal Canadian Mounted Police said in a statement Friday that an adult male has also been arrested in Kingston, Ontario, but was not charged.
+The Royal Canadian Mounted Police said in a statement that an adult male was also arrested in Kingston, Ontario, but was not charged.
 The youth cannot be named.

-Police say the minor has been charged with “knowingly facilitating a terrorist activity and “counselling a person to deliver, place, discharge or detonate an explosive” in a public place with intent to injure and cause death.
+Police said the minor has been charged with “knowingly facilitating a terrorist activity and “counselling a person to deliver, place, discharge or detonate an explosive” in a public place with intent to injure and cause death.

+A RCMP surveillance plane has been flying over downtown Kingston since early January.
+Resident Neil Aird said it would fly over for four or five hours at night and was a nuisance for residents.

 Most Read Nation & World Stories